 - When ready to cook preheat the oven to 180°C (350°F).

 - Line a baking tray with foil or baking paper and place a cake rack onto the tray.
-Baking the chicken elevated on the cake rack, will stop the bottom of the chicken from going soggy when baked.
+Baking the chicken elevated on the cake rack will stop the bottom of the chicken from going soggy when baked.

 - Remove the chicken from the pan and place it on the cake rack on the prepared tray.
 Cook the remaining chicken.

-- Evenly spread about 2 -3 tablespoons of Napoli sauce onto each of the cooked crumbed chicken pieces.
+- Place 2 -3 tablespoons of Napoli sauce onto each of the cooked crumbed chicken pieces.
+Layer on some slices of mozzarella cheese.

 - Place into the preheated oven and bake for 15 minutes or until the cheese has melted and is just starting to turn brown.